Dealing with Job Loss

-- Order a free copy of your credit report at any of the credit reporting agencies provided here.
+- Order a free copy of your credit report at any of the credit reporting agencies (available on our Helpful Links page).
 Your credit report has information about where you live, how you pay your bills, and whether you have filed for bankruptcy.
 Credit reporting companies and other businesses that provide background information sell your file to potential employers that, in turn, use it to evaluate your applications for jobs.
 It's a good idea to dispute inaccurate information in your report so it can be corrected before your next job interview comes along.

 - Form a network.
 Networking is about building relationships and is a key part of job hunting.
 All it means is talking to others — either formally or informally — about your job search and career goals.

 - Join a professional, business, civic, or some other kind of association or club.
 It can be a good way to learn about trends and unadvertised jobs.
 Members often know employers with open positions.
 Association and club listings can be found online or at your local library.